Saturday, 27 October 2012

 RELATIONSHIPS Eric Clapton has had a complex romantic history with multiple relationships and two marriages:

-Clapton married Pattie Boyd on March 27, 1979 in Tucson, Arizona.
+Eric Clapton and Pattie Boyd were married on March 27, 1979, at Temple Bethel in Tucson, Arizona.
+The ceremony was attended by only 40 guests and took place a day before Clapton was scheduled to begin a U.S. tour in the city.
 Boyd was previously married to Clapton's friend George Harrison from 1966 to 1977.
 Clapton first declared his love for her on the 1970 Derek and the Dominos album Layla And Other Assorted Love Songs.
 Clapton's famous songs "Layla" and "Wonderful Tonight" were inspired by Boyd.
 Their marriage lasted until 1988 when they divorced.

 Despite Clapton's affair with Harrison's wife, Pattie Boyd, in the 1970s, the two musicians maintained a surprisingly amicable friendship.
 Clapton even played at Harrison’s wedding to his second wife, Olivia, highlighting their mutual respect and connection beyond romantic entanglements.